sjl/.plan/README.markdown

   and I want to get back to it, so I wanted to just do *something* so tomorrow it won't feel like I haven't worked on it in forever.

+### 2016-08-21

+* Puttered around with minor code/paper/book stuff all day.

+### 2016-08-21

+* Printed off a bunch of material about GGP and [BDDs][bdd] to read.
+* Spent way too long fucking around with `enscript` to make a little shell script to convert source code to a readable/printable PDF.

+#### Reading Code

+Thinking back to [On Writing][] one of the things I took away is that to be a good author you need to read other authors' work *a lot*.

+I think as programmers we often forget to just sit down from time to time and read other programmers' work from cover to cover.
+Reading snippets and blog posts is fine, but it's kind of like going through life only reading the Cliff Notes versions of every book.
+Reading a complete work is something different.

+So I'm going to start reading code more often.
+I started by printing off all of [Alexandria][], which is only about fifty or so A4 pages.

+I read part of it and already saw things I could use to improve some of my existing stuff.
+Some of my own little toolkit can be replaced with things from Alexandria I never knew existed, e.g. my `gethash-or-init` is almost an exact duplicate of `ensure-hash`.
+I also saw a couple of patterns in the Alexandria code that gave me ideas for new utilities/abstractions, like abstracting the:

+    (let ((results nil))
+      (progn
+        ...
+        (push thing results)
+        ...)
+      results)

+pattern out into a `gathering` macro:

+    (gathering
+      ...
+      (gather thing)
+      ...)

+So even after just one day it's already paying off.
+Once I finish reading Alexandria I'll move on to [cl-ppcre][] and then who knows where from there.